Strategies for students with autism

 Typing on a computer or tablet device has proven a valuable means of alternative and augmentative communication for many kids with autism, especially in cases of non-verbal ASD.

-The Touch-type Read and Spell course is a typing program that has been designed for kids with specific learning difficulties, including dyslexia, dyspraxia and ADHD, and has been successfully used to help students who struggle with autism.
+The Touch-type Read and Spell course is a typing program that has been designed for kids with specific learning difficulties, including dyslexia, dyspraxia and ADHD, and has been successfully used to help autistic students.

 It teaches touch-typing on computers and iPads using a multi-sensory approach in which a word is displayed on the screen, accompanied by an audio recording and the student physically typing the keys.
 In this way, spelling is reinforced via muscle memory in the fingers and phonics and sight-reading skills are enhanced.